ADACS-Australia/sna-2021b/REPORT.md

 The `clusterEvalQ.SplitByRow` in its current implementation relies on `clusterApply`, which still serialises the function along with its arguments.
 In this case, the function `eval` is serialised, even though it already exists in the slave task's environment.
 This is necessary because the `workerLoop` function expects to receive a function with arguments.
 By modifying the `workerLoop` to accept a standalone expression, this overhead can be eliminated.

 The `sendData` calls serially send work to each slave task.
 Although this is improved by using nonblocking MPI sends, the limitation will become a bottleneck for large numbers of tasks.
-This can be improved by using an MPI
+This can be improved by using an `MPI_Bcast`, which takes advantage of the fact that all tasks need ot be sent simultaneously at the beginning of each iteration.

+The `sendData` call to return work from each slave only communicates a number (the likelihood), but it is still serialised as an R object.
+A specific function for communicating this value using a native MPI datatype will further reduce serialisation overheads.

+These improvements require significant rewriting of the `snow` library, changing it from a general purpose library into a tuned (but specific) set of communication functions for `RSienaTest`.
+Specialisation of the communication functinos will ultimately be necessary to achieve optimal performance, and should be discussed with the `RSienaTest` developers to determine if these changes are aligned with the aims of the code.

 ## Appendix: Running with MPI
 Although the `snow` library provides methods to spawn MPI tasks dynamically, this is not supported on all HPC systems.